ragnarr18/Contactor/readme.md

   ragnarr18: Ragnar Geir Ragnarsson

 feats:
+ - as specified by the requirements

 extra feats:

-uppskiptun verkefna:
-  bjarni:  navigation og listi yfir contacts + create contact
-   arnar:  "a user should be able to search for contacts by their name"
-     rgr:  contact detail screen, modify information

-     all:  File-system setup, extras
+  - import contacts
-            extrax: import contacts, add image with camera or photo import, user can use it to call someone
+  - add image with camera or photo import
+  - user can use it to call someone

-Ragnar note:
-  - create is a modal
-  - edit/modify is navigated => a view that has components
+task fyrir 4.12
+  - fara yfir requirements og vera 100% að allt sé í appinu sem þarf að vera
+  - gera prufur
+  - limit testa, reyna að krasha forritið
+  - stroka út óþarfa kóða
+  - losa okkur við warnings

+spurningar fyrir dæmatímakennara:
+  - hvernig er hægt að byrja frá scratch í Expo File System, s.s. eyða files og flr
+  - hvar er Expo file system geymt? er það permanent
+  - Warning: Cannot update during an existing state transition (such as within `render`).
+Render methods should be a pure functio

+n of props and state.